 In June 2016, the Company granted a restricted share award for 1,128,222 common shares to the Company's Principal Executive Officer under the 2016 Plan.
 In August 2016, the Company granted options to purchase 541,544 common shares to certain employees of the Company, with an exercise price of \$2.38 under the 2016 Plan.
 In September 2016, the Company granted options to purchase 572,568 common shares to certain employees, officers and directors of the Company, with a weighted average exercise price of \$4.00 under the 2016 Plan.
+During the nine months ended December 31, 2016, the Company granted options to purchase 1,276,458 common shares to certain employees and directors of the Company.

-For the three and six months ended September 30, 2016, share-based compensation expense related to the restricted share award was \$0.4 million.
+For the three and nine months ended December 31, 2016, share-based compensation expense related to the restricted share award was \$0.4 million and \$0.8 million, respectively.

-For the three and six months ended September 30, 2016, the Company recorded share-based compensation expense related to stock options issued to employees, officers and directors of \$0.3 million and share-based compensation expense related to stock options issued to non-employees of \$0.1 million (Note 7[B][1]).
+For the three and nine months ended December 31, 2016, the Company recorded share-based compensation expense related to stock options issued to employees, officers and directors of \$0.9 million and \$1.2 million, respectively, and share-based compensation expense related to stock options issued to non-employees of \$0.1 million and \$0.2 million, respectively (Note 7(B)(1)).
 This share-based compensation expense is included in research and development and general and administrative expenses in the accompanying interim unaudited condensed consolidated statements of operations and comprehensive loss.

-In connection with the IPO and after preliminary discussions with the underwriters, the Company reassessed the fair value of: (1) 1,128,222 restricted common shares issued to our Principal Executive Officer in June 2016 with an initial fair value of \$1.52 per common share; (2) 602,743 common shares underlying stock options granted in August 2016 (including options to purchase 61,199 common shares granted to certain consultants as described below in Note 8[B][1]) with an exercise price of \$2.38 per common share; and (3) 572,568 common shares underlying stock options granted in September 2016 to the Company's employees, officers and directors with a weighted-average exercise price of \$4.00 per common share.
+In connection with the IPO and after preliminary discussions with the underwriters, the Company reassessed the fair value of: (1) 1,128,222 restricted common shares issued to our Principal Executive Officer in June 2016 with an initial fair value of \$1.52 per common share; (2) 602,743 common shares underlying stock options granted in August 2016 (including options to purchase 61,199 common shares granted to certain consultants as described below in Note 7(B)(1)) with an exercise price of \$2.38 per common share; and (3) 572,568 common shares underlying stock options granted in September 2016 to the Company's employees, officers and directors with a weighted-average exercise price of \$4.00 per common share.
 As a result, the Company determined that the reassessed fair value of the restricted common shares was \$5.10 per common share and the reassessed fair value of the common shares underlying the stock options granted in August and September 2016 was \$15.00 per common share, which was the initial public offering price of the Company's common shares in the IPO.
 The use of this higher fair value per common share increased the weighted-average fair value of the stock options granted in August and September 2016 to \$13.44 per common share and \$12.78 per common share, respectively.
 Prior to the IPO, the fair value of the common shares underlying the Company's stock options was estimated on each grant date by the Board of Directors.
 In order to determine the fair value of the Company's common shares underlying granted stock options, the Board of Directors considered, among other things, timely valuations of the common shares prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 The use of this higher share price increased both recognized and unrecognized share-based compensation expense.